D1must/Python/README.md

 Hi!

-My name is Dmitry and I like coding in Python!
+My name is Dmitry Zakharenko and I like coding in Python!
+I would like to make some changes soon!
+It is my training part of learning github site.